risk-first/website/menagerie/Complexity-Risk.md

 > "Memory leaks are a common error in programming, especially when using languages that have no built in automatic garbage collection, such as C and C++." - [Memory Leak, _Wikipedia_](https://en.wikipedia.org/wiki/Memory_leak)

-Garbage Collectors (as found in Javascript or Java) offer you the deal that they will mitigate the [Complexity Risk](Complexity-Risk) of you having to manage your own memory, but in return perhaps give you fewer guarantees about the _performance_ of your software.
-Again, there are times when you can't accommodate this [Performance Risk](Production-Risk), but these are rare and usually only affect a small portion of an entire software-system.
+[Garbage Collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) (as found in Javascript or Java) offer you the deal that they will mitigate the [Complexity Risk](Complexity-Risk) of you having to manage your own memory, but in return perhaps give you fewer guarantees about the _performance_ of your software.
+Again, there are times when you can't accommodate this [Performance Risk](Production-Risk#performance-risk), but these are rare and usually only affect a small portion of an entire software-system.

 ### Protocols And Types

-tbd - this is a [Boundary Risk](Boundary-Risk)  Although we discuss this hard in Communication Risk/Protocol Risk

 Whenever two components of a software system need to interact, they have to establish a protocol for doing so.
 There are lots of different ways this can work, but the simplest example I can think of is where some component **a** calls some function **b**.  e.g: